treerachai/selfbot-6/README.md

 help/git/github - Sends a link to this repository

-sg/setgame [text] - Sets what game you are currently playing (only visible to others)
+sg/setgame [text] - Sets what game you are currently playing, leave empty to set yourself to not be playing a game (only visible to others)

 g/game - shows you what game you are playing (helpful if you used setgame)